Jfnrosimo/freecodecamp-tribute-page/README.md

-This is a survey form.
+This is a tribute page for Nikola Tesla.

 It makes up the second project i made in freeCodeCamp's Responsive Web Design.